World Explorer

 Dining On Board

 RECEPTION AREA A crew member is available at reception to assist you or answer any questions during posted hours.
 You can purchase internet access cards here, arrange for a wake-up call or settle your accounts at the end of the voyage.
-FITNESS CENTER Located on Deck 4, fitness center hours are posted at the door, with facilities available on a first come, first served basis.
+FITNESS CENTER Located on Deck 7, fitness center hours are posted at the door, with facilities available on a first come, first served basis.
 Please refrain from bringing glass bottles into the fitness center.
 We kindly ask that you take care using these facilities and when you leave, please ensure the equipment is as clean and tidy as when you arrived.
-SPA The spa is located on Deck 4.
+SPA The spa is located on Deck 7.
 Please see the spa attendant for details on how to book massages, facials, and hand and foot treatments using L’Occitane products.
 Bookings can also be made at reception.
-POOL Deck 7 features a large heated outdoor pool, surrounded by deck space, and flanked by two jacuzzis.
+POOL Deck 7 features a large heated outdoor pool, surrounded by deck space, and flanked by two hot tubs.
 Please note, there is no lifeguard on duty.
-The pool is typically closed during extreme weather conditions.
 MEDICAL CLINIC The Clinic is located on Deck 4.
 In case of emergency, the doctor is available 24 hours a day, and can be contacted through reception or any member of the Expedition Team.
 ELEVATOR The onboard elevator system is available for travel between decks.
 However, for your safety this elevator will be shut down during any periods of inclement weather.
 CREW AREAS Please respect the privacy of the designated crew areas.
 This area is not accessible to passengers.

 POLAR BOUTIQUE If you forgot any essentials or need a little souvenir from your voyage, the Polar Boutique on Deck 4 is our onboard gift shop.
 Opening hours will vary based on the daily expedition activities.
 Gifts and souvenirs are great to bring home as mementos of your polar expedition.
 In addition to small souvenirs, our Polar Boutique offers a selection of expedition gear, including base layer clothing, waterproof pants, gloves and more.
 LIBRARY Located on in the Observation Lounge on Deck 7, the library includes a selection of field guides, picture books and reference books.
 Whatever your personal interests are, we’re sure you’ll find something worth reading.
-The World Voyager collection includes books covering subjects like wildlife, history, marine biology, ecology and geology.
-LOUNGE AREAS On Deck 4, the Lounge is used for special functions and events, and where you can grab a cup of complimentary coffee or tea.
+The World Explorer collection includes books covering subjects like wildlife, history, marine biology, ecology and geology.
+LOUNGE AREAS On Deck 4, the Explorer Lounge is used for special functions and events, and where you can grab a cup of complimentary coffee or tea.
 The Observation Lounge on Deck 7 is a comfortable spot to relax and enjoy panoramic polar views.
 AUDITORIUM Our theater-style auditorium on Deck 4 can easily accommodate everyone on board, so it serves as our main hall where presentations and videos are provided for your education and enjoyment.
-OBSERVATION DECKS The Observation Decks are ideal for viewing wildlife, and are accessible whenever weather conditions permit.
+OBSERVATION DECKS The Observation Decks are generally open for viewing wildlife and enjoying the open ocean.
+Our outer decks provide a good deal of open space and are accessible at any time (unless weather/sea conditions deem it unsafe).

 RESTAURANT There is one dining room located on Deck 4.
 If there is one constant at sea, it is that you’ll enjoy delicious meals on a daily basis.
 While meal times may change due to landings and wildlife encounters, you’ll always be served three meals a day.
 Hours of operation will be posted around the ship, as they are subject to change based on the activities planned for your voyage each day.
 BREAKFAST, LUNCH & DINNER SERVICE There is one seating for all passengers at breakfast, lunch and dinner.
 The restaurant has an open seating policy.
 SNACKS AND COCKTAIL HOUR Assortments of fresh-baked cookies and/or pastries are offered each afternoon.
 DIETARY REQUIREMENTS & ALLERGIES If you do not eat meat there is a wide selection of vegetables, pasta, grains and fruit available.
 Quark Expeditions® is able to cater to most special dietary requests, as long as you clearly indicated your needs on the required expedition forms when you booked your voyage.
 Menus will be clearly labeled for vegetarian and gluten free options, but please do notify your server of the dietary restrictions you indicated on your form.
 We regret that kosher food cannot be prepared.
 FOOD PREPARATION Breakfasts and lunches are normally served buffet style, while dinners are served plated. À la carte meals are made at the time of your order, allowing our chefs to prepare each dish to your individual needs.
 Working in a small kitchen, our chefs are able to monitor and control the quality of food being served, ensuring you receive top quality meals during the course of your expedition.